-The City of Treasure Island maintains the wastewater and stormwater conveyance systems.
-Drinking water and reclaimed water systems are owned and maintained by Pinellas County.
+Drinking water and reclaimed water systems in Treasure Isalnd are owned and maintained by Pinellas County.
 Information and contacts for these services is available here.
+The general Pinellas County Utilities number is 727-464-4000.

 Pinellas County’s reclaimed water is highly treated wastewater produced through an advanced wastewater treatment process.
 This process eliminates any harmful byproducts while retaining beneficial elements, such as nitrogen, for irrigating landscapes.
-For all the details, including rates, connections and so forth, go to Pinellas County's reclaimed water web site here.
+For all the details, including rates, connections and so forth, go to Pinellas County's reclaimed water website.

 How do I apply for reclaimed water service?